 - Make sure there is nothing blocking your lens like your finger or camera strap before taking the picture.

-- Use a lens cloth to clean the camera lens prior to snapping your photograph.
+- Use a lens cloth or brush to clean the camera lens prior to snapping your photograph.

 - If you are using a digital camera, use the highest resolution camera you can afford.